The model theory of the curve graph: Morley rank

 Recall that in the $\omega$-stable context, a type extension $p\subset q$ is non-forking if and only if $RM(p)=RM(q)$.
 It follows that the foundation rank (on the class of complete types over varying sets of parameters) of the relation $\prec^{f}$, given by $q\prec^{f}p$ if and only if $q$ is a forking extension of $q$ (known as the \emph{Lascar $U$-rank}) bounds the Morley rank of a type from below.

-Putting this information together with Lemmas \ref{characterization of forking} and \ref{approaching extensions} yields some lower bounds on the Morley Rank.
+\begin{lemma} Let $B\subseteq N$ be weakly convex, let $E\in\D$, and let $w$ be a word such that either $Ew$ is reduced or $E$ is properly left-absorbed by $w$.
+Then the Lascar $U$--rank satisfies

+\end{lemma} \begin{proof} Without loss of generality, we assume $w\in\D^{*}$.
+Pick any realization $a$ of the type $p^{w}_{b,B}$, so that $e=[a]_{E}$ is a realization of $p^{E,w}_{b,B}$.
+Pick any finite descending chain such that for each $1\leq i\leq k$, either $Ew_{i}$ is reduced or $E$ is properly left-absorbed by $w_{i}$.
+Iteratively applying Lemma \ref{approaching extensions}, we find an ascending chain of weakly convex sets such that there is a minimizing sequence of type $w_{i}$ from $e$ to $B_{i}$.